Associate Professor - Department of Strategy and Entrepreneurship

-Bjørn Erik is an organisational sociologist, and works as an Associate Professor of innovation at BI Norwegian Business School.
+Bjørn Erik Mørk is an organisational sociologist and Professor in innovation at BI Norwegian Business School.
 He is Research Center Leader for Centre for Healthcare Management together with Thomas Hoholm, and Program Director for Healthcare Management at BI.
-From 2018-2020 he was the Associate Dean for the previous PhD specialization in Innovation and Entrepreneurship.
+From 2018-2020 he was the Associate Dean for the PhD specialization in Innovation and Entrepreneurship.

-Prior to starting at BI in May 2017 Bjørn Erik was an Associate Professor of Information Systems and Management at Department of Informatics, University of Oslo (UiO), and responsible for the Executive Master in IT and Management.
-Since 2012 he has been an Associate Fellow at the IKON Research Unit, Warwick Business School, and he is now a Honorary Associate Professor at WBS.
+Prior to starting at BI in May 2017 Bjørn Erik was an Associate Professor of Information Systems and Management at Department of Informatics, University of Oslo (UiO), and Program Director for the Executive Master in IT and Management.
+Since 2012 he has been an Associate Fellow at the IKON Research Unit, Warwick Business School (WBS), and he is now a Honorary Associate Professor at WBS.
 In addition, he holds a part-time position as an Associate Partner in EY People Advisory Services.

-Research He conducts practice-based studies of innovation processes, organising, learning, knowing and change in organisations.
+Research Bjørn Erik conducts practice-based studies of innovation processes, organising, learning, knowing and change in organisations.
 In particular he is interested in the development and introduction of new practices and new technologies in the health care sector.
-This includes topics such as cross-disciplinary collaboration, boundary work, ways of organising, power relations, and learning.
+Hence, he is interested in topics such as cross-disciplinary collaboration, boundary work, ways of organising, power relations, and learning.
 Bjørn Erik was a Visiting Scholar at UC Berkeley in 2005 and in 2012.
 His work has been published in journals such as Academy of Management Annals, Human Relations, Social Science and Medicine, and Management Learning.
 He is part of the Editorial Advisory Board for Journal of Health Organization and Management, and a regular reviewer for many international journals and conferences.
 In addition, he is a columnist for Dagens Medisin, and writes about topics related to organisation and leadership.

 Bjørn Erik is also an active member of Fulbright Alumni Association Norway (FAAN).
 He was member of the FAAN Board from 2014-2019, and President of FAAN from 2016-2019.